Want to give your Ubuntu desktop a new look and feel? Here’s how to install the Papirus icon theme on Ubuntu from a PPA.

 You can install the Papirus icons on Ubuntu 16.04 LTS and above by running the following commands in a new Terminal window:

 sudo apt update && sudo apt install papirus-icon-theme

-Once all commands have finished up you can go ahead and set the theme using Unity Tweak Tool, which is available to install from Ubuntu Software:
+When commands finish up you can go ahead and set the Papirus icon theme your default using Unity Tweak Tool, which is available to install from Ubuntu Software: